-The Department will notify candidates, and their nominator if the candidate has been put forward by an employer representative group, of the outcome of their application by the end of May 2022.
+The Department will notify candidates of the outcome of their application by the end of April 2022.
 Unsuccessful candidates may seek feedback on their application.

 Pre-employment checks will also be carried out before a formal letter of appointment is issued.